oven-sh/bun/docs/cli/test.md

 ### JUnit XML reports (GitLab, etc.)

-To use `bun test` with a JUnit XML reporter, you can use the `--junit-report` flag.
+To use `bun test` with a JUnit XML reporter, you can use the `--reporter=junit` in combination with `--reporter-outfile`.

 ```sh
 $ bun test --junit-report=./bun.xml